 (c) offences which are punishable on conviction by imprisonment for 2 years or more.

-[Regulation 15 inserted in Gazette 5 Nov 2010 p.
+[Regulation 15 inserted: Gazette 5 Nov 2010 p.
 5571-2.]

 16. Procedures prescribed (Act s.
 81(2))

 For the purposes of section 81(2) of the Act, as continued under Schedule 8 clause 2(1) of the Act, the prescribed procedures in accordance with which a suspected breach of discipline is to be investigated are that the respondent is notified in writing —